jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ## Bonus (Time Permitting): To Do List App
-As a bonus let's now create a To Do list app using test driven development.
+As a bonus let's now create a `ToDo` list app using test driven development.
 First let's create our files.

 We will have two components: a `ToDos.js` component which will hold individual `Todo.js` components.